SWIFT Teacher Training

 Provide safe spaces for teachers from minority groups to attend

 This is an area we aim to develop.
 We will use trainee feedback to identify these spaces and work with trainees and partners to provide them.
-We direct trainees to national DEI Networks.
+We direct trainees to national DEIB Networks.

 Diversity training

-All our trainees receive DEI-specific training sessions during their program.
+All our trainees receive DEIB-specific training sessions during their programme.

-Our curriculum includes and celebrates a broad range of diverse voices, with specific sessions on SEND, EAL, and DEI delivered throughout the year.
+Our curriculum includes and celebrates a broad range of diverse voices, with specific sessions on SEND, EAL, and DEIB delivered throughout the year.

 Provide next steps guidance as trainees move from SWIFT Teacher Training into their first jobs